pqhuy98/wow-converter/README.md

 # Huy's Wow-Converter

-Export World of Warcraft creatures and objects straight into Warcraft III's MDX/MDL models with just a few clicks.
+Export World of Warcraft creatures with weapons straight to Warcraft III's MDX/MDL models with just a few clicks.

+Note: the tool works well for Wrath of the Lich King models and below.
+Later expansions also work but do expect bugs!

 ---

 ## Quick Start (No Install Required)

 1. Visit **https://wc.quangdel.com/** – the converter UI runs entirely in your browser, nothing to install.
-2. In **Base Model**, choose the NPC base character and optionally attach items by providing Wowhead URLs.
+2. Provide your desired NPC character and optionally attached items by giving Wowhead URLs.
+See prefilled example URLs.
 3. Adjust any options you like (animations, size, optimisations, etc.).
 4. Click the button **Export Character**.
 5. Wait until the export finishes, a download button will appear to download a **ZIP** containing the model (*MDX*/**MDL*) and all required BLP textures.